AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > :beginner: A quick note on terminology: when discussing the relationship between a physical machine and a virtual machine, we say that the physical machine is the *host* machine and the virtualized machine is its *guest*.
 This is because the virtual machine (guest) is, ultimately, sharing resources with the underlying physical machine; it is at the mercy of its host.
 In this lab, we take care to make this distinction as clear as possible, though you will often hear the terms *host* and *guest* without much additional context.

-In order to complete this lab, we must first be able to operate within the context of virtual machine itself.
+In order to complete this lab, we must first be able to operate within the context of the virtual machine itself.
 Put another way, we need to leave our physical machine and enter the virtual machine.
 We can do this in one of two ways.

 * Use VirtualBox to bring up a simulated video display and keyboard plugged directly into the VM's virtualized hardware.
 * Use the SSH facility provided by Vagrant to access a command shell running in the VM's operating system.